- First things first– our faculty have expertise in a variety of areas and are our best asset. Be sure to get to know them!

 - Make note of the important semester dates found on the academic calendar for the upcoming terms.

-- We know you’ve seen the semester’s schedule of classes.
-Don’t forget that there might be some that start mid-term!
+- We know you’ve seen the semester’s schedule and classrooms.
+Don’t forget that there might be some classes that start mid-term!
 You can register for them any time before the start date.

 - It’s recommended that you wait until you attend your classes before purchasing texts.
 You can then order them on line or through the Post B and N bookstore here.
 Palmer Manhattan students select ‘Post’ for campus.

 TAKING YOUR PALMER CLASSES AT NYU?
-GET DETAILS here!
+Get details here (including ID information).

 If you are a Post student, get your LIU ID at the Public Safety Office where they will take your picture and make your ID.
 They will also give you a parking pass for your car.
 See a campus map here.